udanish50/DiceVision/README.md

 ## Acknowledgments
 - Thanks to all contributors who have invested their time in improving the DVPI metric.
-- Special thanks to [institution/research group name] for supporting this project.
+- Special thanks to https://thehccg.com/ for supporting this project.